Tylogix - iSeries SQL Tips and Techniques

 Duplicate Records from a Table Using SQL

-A simple Correlated Delete Example Using SQL.
-The value
+A simple Correlated Delete Example

-of "select 1" in this situation is really there to verify that the
+Using SQL.
+The value of "select 1" in this situation is

-"where exist" condition is true.
+really there to verify that the "where exist" condition is

 DELETE FROM MAIN_TABLE MAIN